Great Western Railway (train operating company): Named trains

 Great Western Railway's named passenger trains include:

 Onboard services

 Pullman Dining

-Great Western Railway is now the only major UK rail operator with restaurant cars.
-These operate on certain West Country and Wales trains to or from London Paddington.
+GWR operates restaurant cars on certain West Country and Wales trains to or from London Paddington.
 They are available to first-class and standard-class passengers, though only first-class passengers may make advance reservations, and they have priority over seats in the restaurant.
 Meals in the restaurant car are not included in the price of rail tickets.

 First class

 GWR has first class on all its long-distance high-speed services.
 First class on the IETs includes fabric reclining seating with tables at every seat, as well as an at-seat service provided by a customer host on most journeys.
 Unlike the previous HSTs, the IETs do not have leather first-class seating due to fire regulations.
 Like the HSTs, there are power sockets and USB charging points at every seat.
 There is Wi-Fi throughout the first class-carriages, which GWR describes as 'upgraded'.